fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 systemctl status mpd
 ```

-You need the .awsxclbin file from the build box - usually the easiest way is to
+You need the .awsxclbin file from the build box, usually the easiest way is to
 download this from the s3 bucket or scp it over.

 ## Running the MSM